bennetthub500/personal/index.md

 To go directly to API documentation samples go PLACEHOLDER

-Strong task-oriented, user-centric philosophy: In addition to content and writing, I have managed customer-to-product team feedback loop, drove input to roadmap, performed customer development interviews, and developed user journeys and prototypes.
+Task-oriented, user-centric philosophy: In addition to content and writing, I have managed customer-to-product team feedback loop, drove input to roadmap, performed customer development interviews, and developed user journeys and prototypes.

 Experienced cross-functional partner with sales, product, design, UX, marketing, engineering.

 ---